List of Copper ETFs and ETNs

 Operational Mining Risk

-Equity-based ETFs like COPX are subject to mine-specific risks, including geopolitical instability in producing regions, labor strikes, and rising energy costs for extraction.
+Equity-based vehicles like COPX are subject to mine-specific risks, including geopolitical instability, labor strikes, and rising energy costs.

 High Expense Ratios

-Commodity ETFs often have higher management fees (above 1.00%) compared to broad market indices.
-The Sprott Physical trust, for example, carries a fee above 2%.
+Commodity products often have higher management fees (above 1.00%) compared to broad market indices, which can significantly impact total return.

 Credit Risk in ETNs

-Unlike ETFs, ETNs are unsecured debt obligations.
-While many have delisted, any remaining or new ETNs carry the credit risk of the issuing bank, such as Barclays.
+Unlike an exchange traded fund, an ETN is an unsecured debt obligation.
+They carry the credit risk of the issuing bank, such as Barclays.

 Frequently Asked Questions